-Infographic: Help Prevent Drunk Driving Accidents in Alabama This Holiday Season
+Infographic: Prevent Drunk Driving Accidents in Alabama Holiday Season

 holiday drunk driving infographic thumb

-Police departments all over Alabama are planning for a productive holiday season – stopping, testing, and arresting drivers that are over the limit.
-Police are ramping up the numbers of officers on the road in 67 Alabama counties, starting on Black Friday and continuing throughout the Christmas season and into the New Year.
+Police departments all over Alabama are planning for a productive holiday season – stopping, testing, and arresting drivers who are over the limit.
+Police are ramping up the number of officers on the road in 67 Alabama counties, starting on Black Friday and continuing throughout the Christmas season and into the New Year.

 The crackdown is in response to the increase in drunk driving car accidents that occur over the holiday season.
-You can count on Alabama police officers having a significant presence, lying in wait and ready to stop and test any driver that is exhibiting drunk driving behavior.
+You can count on Alabama police officers having a significant presence, lying in wait and ready to stop and test any driver exhibiting drunk-driving behavior.

 Designated Drivers for Holiday Celebrations

-Planning ahead for holiday celebrations with regard to alcohol and driving is very important.
+Planning ahead for holiday celebrations regarding alcohol and driving is very important.
 If you’re planning on having a few alcoholic drinks, make sure you have a designated driver.
-Morris, King & Hodge, P.C., is providing the Huntsville community with our Driver Safety Taxi & Tow Service during New Years celebrations to help people get some safely that didn’t plan ahead by securing a designated driver.
+Morris, King & Hodge, P.C., is providing the Huntsville community with our Driver Safety Taxi & Tow Service during New Year’s celebrations to help people who didn’t plan ahead by securing a designated driver get home safely.

 Keep Your Party Guests Safe